JetBrains/teamcity-documentation/topics/ruby-environment-configurator.md

 <td>

-The path to Ruby interpreter.
-If not specified, the interpreter will be searched in the `PATH`.
-In this field you can use values of environment and system variables.
+The path to the Ruby interpreter.
+If not specified, the interpreter will be searched in `PATH`.
+In this field, you can use values of environment and system variables.

-For example:
+Example:

 ```Plain Text
 %env.I_AM_DEFINED_IN_BUILDAGENT_CONFIGURATION%